Evaluation and Research:

 Our growing team’s diverse academic and professional backgrounds, as well as our knowledge of the majority of EU languages, enables us to work in a wide range of sectors.
-Our work covers multiple policy areas, including information and communication, customs, education and culture, fisheries, health, consumers, research and innovation, employment and social affairs.
+Our work covers multiple policy areas, including information and communication, foreign policy, customs, education and culture, fisheries, health, consumers, research and innovation, employment and social affairs.

 We have expertise in both qualitative and quantitative approaches and methods including: benchmarking, case studies contribution analysis, theory-based approaches, cost-effectiveness and cost-benefit analysis, logic models, rapid evidence assessments, theory of change, and value for money analysis.